IBM/aspera-cli/README.md

 ### <a id="conffolder"></a>Configuration and Persistency Folder

-`ascli` configuration and other runtime files (token cache, file lists, persistency files, SDK) are stored `[User's home folder]/.aspera/ascli`.
+`ascli` configuration and other runtime files (token cache, file lists, persistency files, SDK) are stored by default in `[User's home folder]/.aspera/ascli`.

 > **Note:** `[User's home folder]` is found using Ruby's `Dir.home` (`rb_w32_home_dir`).
 It uses the `HOME` env var primarily, and on MS Windows it also looks at `%HOMEDRIVE%%HOMEPATH%` and `%USERPROFILE%`.